Vocational Nursing Application Information

 Students are expected to meet established standards for academic progress to remain eligible for financial aid.
 Complete information about those standards is available from the Financial Aid Office.

-Scholarships are available cover a portion of eligible student's expenses.
+Scholarships are available to cover a portion of eligible student's expenses.
 A limited number of scholarships are available to students who qualify based on academic merit and/or need.
 The amounts and number of awards vary each year, depending on available funding and students' need.
 Scholarship application forms and information concerning other requirements and deadlines are available in the Office of Student Financial Aid or by calling 409- 882-3317.